Guide for A One-Day Trip to Round Top Antiques Show

 Peace and Love,

-A great way to save this article is to save it to your Pinterest boards.
-You can find the pin button in the top right corner of the photo below.
+A great way to save this idea is to add it to one of your Pinterest boards.
+You can find the pin button on the top left of the photo when you click on it.
 Also, don’t forget to follow me on Pinterest

 I have never been to Round Top and would love to go one day!
 Thanks for all the info and good tips!!